winery/winery/README.md

 ** Declared types are converted to imports during a CSAR Import ** Editing of XSDs is not possible
 * **The XSD of OASIS TOSCA v1.0 has been modified** - see https://github.com/eclipse/winery/issues/71
-** An Implementation Artifact may carry a `name` attribute ** The contents of properties of Boundary Definitions are processed in `lax` mode
+  * An Implementation Artifact may carry a `name` attribute
+  * The contents of properties of Boundary Definitions are processed in `lax` mode
+  * New elements have been added:
+    * Pattern Refinement Models
+    * Compliance Rules
 * See https://github.com/eclipse/winery/issues

 ## Acknowledgements

 The initial code contribution has been supported by the [Federal Ministry for Economic Affairs and Energy] as part of the [CloudCycle] project (01MD11023).
-Current development is supported by the Federal Ministry for Economic Affairs and Energy as part of the projects [SmartOrchestra] (01MD16001F) and [SePiA.Pro] (01MD16013F).
+Current development is supported by the Federal Ministry for Economic Affairs and Energy as part of the projects [SmartOrchestra] (01MD16001F) and [SePiA.Pro] (01MD16013F), as well as by the [DFG] (Deutsche Forschungsgemeinschaft) projects [SustainLife] (641730) and [ADDCompliance] (636503).

 ## License

-Copyright (c) 2012-2017 Contributors to the Eclipse Foundation
+Copyright (c) 2012-2018 Contributors to the Eclipse Foundation

 See the NOTICE file(s) distributed with this work for additional information regarding copyright ownership.